ntk148v/awesome-stars/README.md

 ## Go

-- [gf](https://github.com/gogf/gf) - GoFrame is a modular, loose-coupled, production-ready and most-powerful application development framework of golang.
+- [gf](https://github.com/gogf/gf) - GoFrame is a modular, full-featured and production-ready application development framework of golang.
 Providing a series of core components and dozens of practical modules, such as: cache, logging, containers, timer, validator, database orm, etc. Supporting web server integrated with router, cookie, session, logger, configure, template, https, hooks, rewrites and many more features.
 - [pipeline](https://github.com/banzaicloud/pipeline) - Pipeline enables developers to go from commit to scale in minutes by turning Kubernetes into a feature rich application platform integrating CI/CD, centralized logging, monitoring, enterprise-grade security, autoscaling and more.
 - [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) - VictoriaMetrics - high-performance, cost-effective and scalable time series database, long-term remote storage for Prometheus
 - [httpstat](https://github.com/davecheney/httpstat) - It's like curl -v, with colours.